 Depictions of Napoleonic War battles and supernatural injuries.

 The book deals with mental health and the 'madness' often associated with magic in a metaphorical way.
-Slavery and the treatment of Black individuals in 19th-century England are addressed through the character of Stephen Black, handled with a mix of historical realism and supernatural tragedy.
+The book depicts the realities of slavery and racial prejudice in 19th-century England, including instances of forced servitude, social ostracization, and denial of basic human rights.
+These are explored through the character of Stephen Black, handled with a mix of historical realism and supernatural tragedy.
 The resolution is bittersweet and intellectually complex rather than purely happy.

 Younger teens (14) will focus on the magic and the war, while older teens (17+) will better appreciate the biting social satire and the complex deconstruction of the 'English Gentleman' archetype.